 British Mezzo Soprano Nancy Cole is a energetically versatile performer, working in the areas of consort music, recital song and historical performance.
-She regularly sings and records with The Sixteen, Tenebrae, The choir of the Enlightenment, Britten Sinfonia Voices, Siglo de Oro and The Fieri Consort.
-She is a permanent member of the BBC singers.
+She is a permanent member of the BBC singers, enjoying many varied solo performances.
+She regularly sings and records with the top ensembles of today, including The Sixteen, The choir of the Enlightenment, Britten Sinfonia Voices, and The Fieri Consort.

 Raised in Lancaster and educated at the Lancaster Girls' Grammar School, Nancy gained a choral scholarship to St Edmund Hall, Oxford University to study music.
 Graduating in 2009, she then gained an academic scholarship to York University to study music and performance, passing with distinction.